How to avoid a collision - basic tips

 Use your lights

-After dark, do use full-beams when there is no opposing traffic.
+After dark, do use full-beam when there is no opposing traffic.
 The headlight beam will illuminate the eyes of deer on or near a roadway and provide greater driver reaction time.
 BUT, when a deer or other animal is noted on the road, dim your headlights as animals startled by the beam may ‘freeze’ rather than leaving the road.

 Don't over-swerve to avoid hitting a deer